 Pros and Cons of Wall Street Buyouts

-What Do They Mean for Investors?
+What Mergers Mean for Investors

 As investors, the main concern is a return on investment.
 A Wall Street buyout might see a rise in stock price, but not always.

 Toys ‘R’ Us was a different story.
-The longtime US toy retailer is on track to shut its doors for good in 2018, and while many people would be quick to blame Amazon and the internet age for the fall of this toy chain, it was actually Wall Street that led to its demise.
-Toys ‘R’ Us was target of a leveraged buyout from three Wall Street firms, including KKR, which put the retailer in $6.6 billion of debt.
+The longtime U.S. toy seller was well on track to shut its doors for good in 2018.
+While many people would be quick to blame Amazon and the internet age for the fall of this toy chain, it was actually Wall Street that led to its demise.
+Toys ‘R’ Us was the target of a leveraged buyout from three Wall Street firms, including KKR, which put the retailer in $6.6 billion of debt.
 It was this, not slow sales, that ended up taking down Toys ‘R’ Us.

-Beware the leveraged buyout
+Beware the Leveraged Buyout

-Mergers and acquisitions can be a very good thing, as demonstrated by decades of successful mergers at a range of companies.
-But when the merger means putting the target company in billions of dollars in debt, it doesn’t always work well for investors.
+Mergers and acquisitions can be a very good thing, as demonstrated by decades of successful mergers at a range of companies, but when the merger means putting the target company in billions of dollars in debt, it doesn’t always work well for investors.

 By staying aware of mergers and buyouts involving stocks you own, you can better decide whether it is a hold or a sell.
 Just don’t ignore it, as every merger and buyout tends to have a dramatic, long-term impact on every investor.